sakiiif/LMS-Learning-Management-System-/README.md

 - Four-role permission matrix enforced server-side via custom policies and controller overrides — not just hidden UI
 - Student-only public registration; all other roles assigned by Admin post-signup
 - Custom Admin Panel API (`/api/admin-panel`) — user management (create, list, update role, delete with self-delete protection) and platform stats
-- Ownership policies so Instructors can only manage their own courses/lessons/quizzes, and only view progress for their own students
+- Ownership policies so Instructors can only manage their own courses/lessons/quizzes, and only view progress for their own students.
+Student only get their enrolled courses contents (lessons/quizzes/progress)
 - Real server-side MCQ auto-grading — client-submitted scores are ignored, and `correctAnswer` is stripped from all student-facing responses
+- Posting and modifying Blogs by the Admins and Content Managers.
+Published or Draft Mode.
+Only Published visible to all.
 - httpOnly-cookie-compatible auth (JWT with refresh) deployed on Railway with PostgreSQL

 ### ✅ Frontend